 A chef in a restaurant suffers third-degree burns while trying to put out a grease fire.
 She blames the restaurant for failing to provide a fire extinguisher and adequate safety training.
 The case goes to court; the restaurant's workers' comp policy pays for the cost of hiring a lawyer and the eventual settlement.

-Workers’ compensation insurance typically includes employers liability insurance.
-This policy protects the employer from a lawsuit claiming a worker was injured by the employer’s negligence.
-If an employee sues, it can help pay for the attorney’s fees, court costs, settlements or judgements.
+Workers' compensation insurance typically includes employers' liability insurance.
+This policy protects the employer from a lawsuit claiming a worker was injured by the employer's negligence.
+If an employee sues, it can help pay for the attorney's fees, court costs, settlements, or judgments.